helloideabox/powerpack-lite-elementor/readme.txt

 ### CREATIVE EXTENSIONS

  - **ADVANCED DISPLAY CONDITIONS FUNCTIONALITY**
  Our Advanced Display Conditions have in-built support for Advanced Custom Fields which allows you to display content from custom fields based on user's browser, operating system, date, time, login status, and much more.
-The most UNIQUE solution for Elementor widgets and sections.
+The most UNIQUE solution for widgets and sections.

 https://www.youtube.com/watch?v=blCGxZujnJg

 - **HEADER FOOTER BUILDER**
 PowerPack addon includes a unique Header & Footer extension that allows you to create a custom Header and Footer layout.
-If you are using Elementor Free version, the PowerPack Header Footer extension could be a great fit for your website.
+If you are using free version of Elementor, the PowerPack Header Footer extension could be a great fit for your website.
 [Watch Demo](https://powerpackelements.com/elementor-widgets/header-footer-builder-elementor/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)

 - **[MAGIC WAND FEATURE](https://powerpackelements.com/elementor-widgets/cross-domain-copy-paste/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)** Cross-Domain Copy Paste for Elementor: Get rid of all the repetitive & time-consuming processes requires in website design.
 With PowerPack magical cross-domain copy paste feature you can copy content from one website to another in just four simple steps.